 [3] Following his conviction, the appellant contended in his grounds of appeal that:

-(a) The learned magistrate misdirected herself in finding that the prosecution had proven its case against the beyond a reasonable doubt.
+(a) The learned magistrate misdirected herself in finding that the prosecution had proven its case against him beyond a reasonable doubt.

 (b) The magistrate erred by not considering that there was no entry into the SAP13 register of a R50 note which comprised the money which was recovered from the appellant upon his arrest.